These cheesecake-stuffed strawberries are ready in 20 minutes. They're incredibly tasty and oh so pretty.

 - 1 teaspoon stevia glycerite (equals ⅓ cup sugar)

 - Wash and dry the strawberries.

-- Using a sharp paring knife, core them: first cut the tops, then angle the knife and cut in a circular motion, around the pale flesh in the center of each strawberry.
+- Using a sharp paring knife, core them: First cut the tops with a paring knife.
+Then angle the knife and cut in a circular motion around the pale flesh in the center of each strawberry.
 Remove the hull and discard.

-- Soften the cream cheese in the microwave: cut into chunks, place in a microwave-safe bowl and microwave for 10 seconds.
-Stir, and if needed, microwave 10 more seconds.
+- Soften the cream cheese in the microwave: Cut it into chunks, place it n a microwave-safe bowl, and microwave it for 10 seconds.
+Stir and microwave until soft, about 10 more seconds.

-- Add the honey and the vanilla.
+- Add the sweetener and vanilla.
 Use a hand whisk to whisk together until combined and creamy.